Music

 The aims of our Music curriculum are to develop pupils who:

- Make judgements and express personal preferences about the quality and style of music.
+- Make judgments and express personal preferences about the quality and style of music.

- Take part in performances with an awareness of audience.
+- Take part in performances with an awareness of the audience.

 Implementation